WAE/covid19/README.md

 186:90.7458% = US 20200412
 ```

-This command shows the current statistics for [the default country](https://github.com/WAE/covid19/blob/master/.conf/COUNTRYNAME), Iceland and Norway:
+This command will attempt to show the current statistics for [the default country](https://github.com/WAE/coronavirus/blob/master/.conf/COUNTRYNAME), Iceland and Norway:
 ```
 ~/WAE/virus/covid19/covid19.statistics.zsh iceland norway # lists statistics for the default country, Iceland and Norway
 ```